-Born in Guayama, Puerto Rico, on September 16, 1949, Moret's mound presence was that of a tall, slender, even spindly, left--hander with a whip-like motion and a speedy fastball, mixed in with a decent curve and a good change-up.
-He threw hard.
-Listed as 6'4" and 175 lbs, he says he was taller.
+Moret's mound presence was that of a tall, slender – even spindly – left-hander with a whiplike motion and a speedy fastball, mixed in with a decent curve and a good changeup.
+Moret threw hard.
+He weighed 175 pounds but insisted he was taller than his listed 6-feet-4.1

-Signed by the Red Sox out of high school as an amateur free agent in 1968 for a reported $8,000 bonus, he spent his first season in A-level minors with Winter Haven (Florida State League) in 1968 with a 6-6 record, improving in 1969 with Waterloo (Midwest League) to 12-6 in 25 games.
-His next three seasons alternated with the Red Sox and two levels of the minors, Pawtucket (AA, Eastern League) and Louisville (AAA, International League).
-His 49-33 record in the minors revealed characteristics he would demonstrate in the majors: fewer hits allowed than innings pitched (7.94 per nine innings), more walks than usual (5.49 per nine innings) and a decent winning percentage (.598).
+Born in Guayama, Puerto Rico, on September 16, 1949, Moret signed with the Red Sox out of high school in 1968 for a reported $8,000 bonus, He spent his first season in the A-level minors with Waterloo (Midwest League) in 1968, compiling a 6-6 record, then improving to 12-6 in 1969 in 25 games with Winter Haven (Florida State League).
+His next three seasons alternated among the Red Sox and two levels of the minors, Pawtucket (Double-A, Eastern League) and Louisville (Triple-A, International League).
+His 49-33 record in the minors revealed characteristics he would demonstrate in the majors: fewer hits allowed than innings pitched (7.94 per nine innings), more walks than usual (5.49 per nine innings), and a decent winning percentage (.598).

 In the decisive Game Seven of the Series, Moret relieved Bill Lee in the seventh inning with one out and a man on first.
 He faced four batters, getting one, walking one and giving up a run-scoring single to Pete Rose that tied the game.
-After Moret walked Joe Morgan, Sox manager Darrell Johnson called on Jim Willoughby to retire Johnny Bench.
-The Reds scored a run a couple of innings later, winning the game and the Series in the ninth..
+After Moret walked Joe Morgan, Red Sox manager Darrell Johnson called on Jim Willoughby to retire Johnny Bench.
+The Reds scored a run a couple of innings later, winning the game and the Series in the ninth.